Living aboard a boat presents you with freedom and privacy.

 The Best Places to Live Aboard a Boat in the United States

-Once you have decided that yes, you want to live aboard a boat and yes, you know the right boat on which to live, then you can choose the best place to live aboard a boat for you.
+Okay, so you’ve decided that yes, you want to live aboard a boat and yes, you know the right boat on which to live.
+Next, you’ll need to decide and choose the best place to live aboard a boat for you.

 Now, given that America has a shoreline that, according to NOAA, measures 95,471 miles (this includes Hawaii and Alaska, of course), and given the countless interior rivers and lakes that offer viable liveaboard options, I’m not going to mention every single place.